hamidyfine/ts-codemod/README.md

   </a>
 </p>

+## What is Codemod?
 `codemod` is a tool for helping migrate code.
 It uses [jscodeshift](https://github.com/facebook/jscodeshift) internally to transform the source code.

+## Introduction
+This repository contains a codemod tool designed to help developers migrate JavaScript codebases to TypeScript.
+TypeScript is a popular programming language that adds optional static type checking to JavaScript, making it easier to catch errors and write more maintainable code.
+However, migrating an existing JavaScript codebase to TypeScript can be a time-consuming and error-prone task.
+This codemod tool automates much of the process by automatically updating JavaScript code to TypeScript syntax wherever possible, including adding type annotations and updating imports.
+By using this tool, developers can quickly and easily migrate their codebase to TypeScript, saving time and reducing the likelihood of errors.

 ## Installation